 A 4-pin programming header is provided to connect a keypad when using a DMP Model 330 programming cable.
 This provides a quick and easy connection for programming the communicator.
+For 24 VDC applications using the communicator, connect the keypad using a Model 330-24 4-wire programming harness with an in-line resistor.
 After programming is complete, remove the keypad.